vinhphm/vinh.dev/pages/posts/spotify-refresh-token.md

 node get-token.js
 ```

 4. Open your browser and enter this address `http://localhost:3000/login`.
-You will get your tokens as an array result from two API calls: the first one is to get access token and refresh token, the second one to grant the refresh token.
+You will get your tokens as an array result from two API calls: the first one is to get an access token and refresh token, and the second one is to grant the refresh token.

 There you go.
 You finally have your refresh token for your website.
-You can continue implement Spotify to your website now.
+You can continue to implement Spotify on your website now.
 Happy coding!